-- A. Where conflicts seem to be unavoidable, the following regulations will prevail.
-Every attempt should be made to ensure that the student need not be asked to make a choice and that the student not be penalized due to the outcome. - All performances (games, meets, events, contests) will take priority over a practice or rehearsal.
-A concert will take priority over a JV or B-squad game or meet. - A JV or B-squad game or meet will take priority over a practice or rehearsal. - B. When a conflict appears, the following procedures should be followed: - (i).
-Notify the activities director as to possible conflict. - (ii).
-The activities director and coaches concerned will meet to see if the adopted rules can handle the alleged problem. - (iii) If the adopted rules do not apply to when an agreement on the interpretation cannot be reached, then the activities director will call a meeting with the two coaches and/or directors to resolve the conflict.
+Where conflicts seem to be unavoidable, the following regulations will prevail.
+Every attempt should be made to ensure that the student need not be asked to make a choice and that the student not be penalized due to the outcome.

+- A. All performances (games, meets, events, contests) will take priority over a practice or rehearsal.
+A concert will take priority over a JV or B-squad game or meet. - a.
+JV or B-squad games or meets will take priority over a practice or rehearsal. - b.
+When a conflict appears, the following procedures should be followed: - i.
+Notify the activities director as to possible conflict. - ii.
+The activities director and coaches concerned will meet to see if the adopted rules can handle the alleged problem. - iii.
+If the adopted rules do not apply to when an agreement on the interpretation cannot be reached, then the activities director will call a meeting with the two coaches and/or directors to resolve the conflict.
 The principal will be called in as a fifth party only if needed.